-To our management and staff, especially those taking care of the well-being of our guests, my deepest appreciation for all your hard work and commitment during these difficult times.
+To our management and staff, for constantly putting the well-being of our guests and customers as a top priority, my deepest appreciation for all your hard work and commitment during these difficult times.

-I would also like to extend my appreciation to all business partners and associates for their support.
-We will keep calm and look far, preparing ourselves well with creative and unique offerings, for when the recovery takes place, and for long-term growth.
+I would also like to extend my appreciation to our business partners and associates for their support.
+We will emerge stronger, having put in place the necessary measures, and actively curated creative and unique offerings for sustainable long-term growth.